Indecent exposure: Couple arrested for sex on Cedar Point Ferris wheel - NewsBreak

 “Due to two witnesses being juveniles the charge was enhanced to a misdemeanor of the first degree, the report stated.

 The couple first denied the allegations.
 The female told officers she had shorts on under her dress and dropped her cigarette pack out of them.
-She said she bent over to pick them up and her friend helped her.‘Holding her hostage’: Alligator kills 88-year-old woman during South Carolina attack, deputies say
+She said she bent over to pick them up and her friend helped her.‘Holding her hostage’: Alligator kills woman during attack,

 “I then spoke to the couple again and advised them that the girls clearly saw what they were doing,” Sandusky Officer Nicole Kennedy Bogard wrote in her report.
 “Eventually the couple did admit that they were engaged in sexual intercourse.